hhariri/hhariri.github.io/_posts/2015-09-30-setting-up-go-on-intellij.md

 I'm using version 1.5, after unsuccessfully messing around with 1.3 installed via brew.

 <br/>
 Before configuring IntelliJ IDEA, it's good to make sure Go is properly working.
-In other words, basically make sure the *hello.go* program runs correctly.
+In other words, basically check that *hello.go* work.

 <br/>
 The [instructions on the Go site](https://golang.org/doc/install) are pretty straightforward.